tbatesdev/TimeChamberFitness/documentation/3-Business_Requirements/README.md

 ⦁	The user must have the ability to access all pages and functions of the Time Chamber Fitness website

 ###	Home Page:
 ⦁	The user must have the ability to access the home page click on any of the links in the nav bar.
-The user must also have the ability to access the the "Enter the Chamber" button
+The user must also have the ability to access the the "Enter the Chamber" button in the middle of the home page

 ###	About:
 ⦁	The user must be able to access this page and read the following information on the page